The concept and reality of being open-minded and living in a country that has its very heart large open is orgasmic.

-For example, in Thailand being transgender is allowed but the government won’t permit legal documents of both citizens or legal residents to show their chosen gender.
+For example, in Thailand being transgender is allowed but the government won’t permit legal documents of either citizens or legal residents to show their chosen gender.

 A feminine transgender which everyone sees as a lady will still have her identity card stamped with the masculine gender notation.
-This is a bias decision on the part of the government because Thailand citizens do not mind relating to their transgender colleagues.
+This is a bias decision on the part of the government because Thailand citizens do not mind relating to their transgender colleagues, friends or family.

 Conversely, a country can be open-minded but the population won’t be.

-For example, in some parts of the United States, people discriminate against certain religions and races, which the government expressly does not tolerate this!
+For example, in some parts of the United States, people discriminate against certain religions and races, which the government expressly does not tolerate!

 The Top 10 Most Open-Minded Countries In The World

-Carefully chronicled below and discussed, are the top 10 most open-minded countries on the surface of God’s holy earth.
+Carefully chronicled below and discussed, are the top 10 most open-minded countries on the surface of our earth.

 It is our belief that nowhere else (online or off), will such a comprehensive and all-inclusive list be got.